Goals

 Change to the directory lab3/simulator directory and review the program in the buggy.c file Trace through the operation of the program.
 What do you predict will be printed as output?

-The gdb simulator is a powerful addition to your toolbox, but it is important to understand its limitations and differences from an actual Pi.
-Running a program under the gdb simulator is not be a perfect match to running on the actual Pi.
-A particularly frustrating situation can come from a program that exhibits a bug running on the Pi, but appears to run correctly under the simulator or work on a first run in gdb but not a subsequent.
-What underlying difference(s) between the simulator and real thing might contribute to this kind of inconsistency?
+Given that the gdb simulator is not an exact match to the actual Pi hardware, one particularly challenging situation is a program that exhibits a bug on the Pi, but appears to work fine under the simulator or vice versa.
+What underlying difference(s) between simulator and real thing might contribute to this inconsistency? ↩